ncatlab/nlab-content/pages/2667.md

 which can be viewed either as invariants (equalizer of $e$ and the identity) or coinvariants (coequalizer of $e$ and the identity).
 =--

-# Schur functors as an actions of the plethystic monoidal category
+# Schur functors as actions of the plethystic monoidal category

 There's a Schur functor from a symmetric monoidal category to itself for every $\mathbb{Z}[S_n]$ module $M$, given by
 $$S_M(X)=X^{\otimes n}\otimes_{\Z[S_n]}M.$$